nymote/nymote.github.io/about/index.md

 <img style="float:left;" src="/images/amir.jpg">
 Dr. **[Amir Chaudhry][amir-www]** is Programme Manager for OCaml Labs in the Systems Research Group at the University of Cambridge.
-He has a remarkably broad academic background with research spanning landmine detection at Imperial College and L'Universita di Padova to the neuroscience of human emotion at the University of Cambridge, where he received his PhD in 2007.
+He has a remarkably broad academic background including work on detecting landmines, while at Imperial College and L'Universita di Padova.
+He received his PhD in 2007 from the University of Cambridge, while working on the neuroscience of human emotion and decision-making.

-Outside academia, Amir has been involved in several startups from medical devices to web applications where his roles have varied from that of early team member, to board level and post-acquisition.
-In 2009 he created and ran the initial Springboard accelerator programme, which recently merged with TechStars and he also worked on special projects and product management at Red Gate Software, helping to take a long-established product from free to paid-for.
-Previously, he also held a number of roles at National Grid plc.
+Outside academia, Amir has been involved in several startups from medical devices to web applications and his roles have varied from that of early team member, to board level and post-acquisition integration.
+In 2009 he created and
+ran the initial Springboard accelerator programme, which recently merged with TechStars.
+He has worked on special projects and product management at Red Gate Software, helping to take a long-established product from free to paid-for.
+Previously, he held a number of roles at National Grid plc.

 [anil-www]: http://anil.recoil.org
 [amir-www]: http://amirchaudhry.com